Working Capital Turnover

 Working Capital

-No matter what, never rely on this ratio to evaluate a business, especially small business.
-This ratio is not very informative and therefore more inappropriate when used with evaluating small business financial performance.
+No matter what, never rely on this ratio to evaluate a business, especially a small business.
+This ratio is not very informative and, therefore, more inappropriate when used to evaluate small business financial performance.
 Act on Knowledge.